Skip to content

 • Buyout is the largest category of private equity.
 Buyout funds typically seek to gain controlling or majority ownership of an existing private company or a public company that can be taken private, with the goal of creating value by improving the operations of the company.
 The fund then seeks to sell or take the company public at a higher valuation.

-• Growth equity investments tend to be in more established businesses than venture capital but may still offer strong potential for growth because they are typically at an earlier stage of development than broader buyout investments.2
+• Growth equity investments tend to be in more established businesses than venture capital but may still offer strong potential for growth because typically they are at an earlier stage of development than broader buyout investments.3

-• Secondary investments are typically made by buying the LP interest of an existing private equity fund from another investor.
-They may often be purchased at a discount to the net asset value due to the illiquidity of the investment, though sometimes a premium is warranted.3
+• Secondary investments consist of the purchase of interest of an existing private equity fund from another investor.
+They may often be purchased at a discount to the net asset value due to the illiquidity of the investment, though sometimes a premium is warranted.4

 Additional Sub-Categories: